Four Reasons to Choose Hospitality Management at the CIA

 Why choose hospitality management at the CIA?
 Because hands-on, experiential study is the absolute best way to learn.

-One such employer, Four Seasons Hotels and Resorts, has been recruiting on the CIA campus for more than 20 years.
+Four Seasons Hotels and Resorts, has been recruiting on the CIA campus for more than 20 years.
 “We are thrilled that the CIA has a bachelor’s degree in hospitality management to complement its highly respected culinary curriculum and offerings,” says Kylie Hallinan, the company’s regional director of people and culture.
 “It’s reassuring to know we will find that same level of expertise when exploring candidates for a variety of hotel management positions.”

 #4.
 The CIA’s industry connections